pts/ppfiletagger/README.txt

   5.9.12.).
 It may also work on macOS: Mac OS X 10.5 or later, but it is not tested.
 * Python 2.4, 2.5, 2.6 or 2.7.
 Python 3.x won't work.
-  * To run ppfiletagger on a modern Linux system, just run it.
+  * To run ppfiletagger on a Linux system released before 2020, just run it.
     That's because the system will typically have Python 2.7.
+On a more modern Linux system (released since 2020), you may have to install a package named like python2.7, e.g. on Debian or Ubuntu, run `sudo apt-get install python2.7'.
+Fast search doesn't work with Python 3.x, but it works if both Python 2.x and 3.x are installed (and uses the former).
-Python 2.5, 2.6 and 2.7 contain the ctypes module (for reading extended attributes), and they contain the sqlite3 module (for writing and querying SQLite database files).
+  * Python 2.5, 2.6 and 2.7 contain the ctypes module (for reading extended
+    attributes), and they contain the sqlite3 module (for writing and querying SQLite database files).
   * To run ppfiletagger on an old Linux i386 or amd64 system with Python 2.4, it is recommended to use the precompiled Python package dependencies (pyxattr and pysqlite).
 Download